 The HSE intensive smoking cessation training and assessment programme was developed by the National Centre for Smoking Cessation Training UK (NCSCT) and is based on research into what competencies (skills and knowledge) are required by smoking cessation specialists.
 NCSCT carried out research to identify a set of behaviour change techniques (BCTs) that are used when providing behavioural support for smoking cessation.
 This research established which of these techniques has the strongest evidence.
 The research was supplemented by a systematic analysis of guidance documents on competences required for the role of smoking cessation specialists/counsellors.

 The link to the Irish online intensive tobacco cessation training course is at: www.ncsct.co.uk/ireland

 The training can also be accessed via the ‘Ireland’ button on our training homepage: http://elearning.ncsct.co.uk/

-A guide to the training itself and the registration process is available here.
+Guide to the training itself and the registration process (PDF)

 The pass code is IRL2020 which needs to be entered in the relevant field on the registration page.

 There is approximately six to eight hours of study materials which can be accessed in as many sittings as required.

 You can choose your own path through the course and review materials as needed depending on your prior knowledge and experience.
 There are video clips explaining and demonstrating important components of behavioural support as well as additional information and links to other resources throughout.
 These are hosted on a website called ‘vimeo’ which may be blocked by your respective IT departments if you are accessing same from within the HSE.
 The video clips commence in the second half of the training (from page 41 onwards).
 If you are accessing the training from a HSE PC or laptop you may need to complete an IT Content filter exemption request form.